Anjaniputra15/algothon-quant-/AUTOCOMMITTER.md

-Avocados are toxic to birds.
+Some cats are allergic to humans.